They Accused a Pakistani Megastar of Sexual Harassment. Then They Were Sued for Defamation

 When Meesha Shafi ignited Pakistan’s #MeToo movement in 2018, she said she wanted to end the culture of silence around sexual harassment.
 Now, the singer and actor is under a court-imposed gag order while fighting a libel lawsuit.

-The 38-year-old star of Mira Nair’s film The Reluctant Fundamentalist star accused pop singer Ali Zafar of sexual harassment in 2018.
+The 38-year-old star of Mira Nair’s film The Reluctant Fundamentalist accused pop singer Ali Zafar of sexual harassment in 2018.
 He denied the allegation, and filed a defamation suit against her and eight others who also made or amplified claims against him online.
 All nine were charged with criminal defamation at the end of September.
 If convicted, they face a maximum sentence of up to three years in prison and a 1 million rupee ($6,144) fine.

 At stake in the case is more than just their liberty.
 A ruling against those who decided to name names could derail the nascent #MeToo movement in the world’s fifth most-populous country, women’s rights campaigners say.
 Mainly, they fear victims will be pushed back into the shadows.